Source: Open Society Foundations

-Each year millions of people around the world are arrested or detained by the police or other law enforcement agents.
-The International Covenant on Civil and Political Rights (“ICCPR”) sets out minimum universal guarantees to ensure that all people can defend themselves and be treated fairly.
-However, there is enormous variation across countries in terms of recognition and implementation of the rights essential to a person’s ability to defend his or herself.
-Many countries fail to provide for the essential components of effective criminal defence, leaving suspects and accused persons in a vulnerable position: without legal assistance, without information about the case against them, and without the ability to apply for pretrial release.
+Each year millions of people in Europe are arrested or detained by the police or other law enforcement agents.
+There is wide variation across European countries in terms of recognition and implementation of the rights essential to a person’s ability to defend his or herself.
+Many countries fail to provide the essential components of effective criminal defence, leaving suspects and accused persons in a vulnerable position: without legal assistance, without knowledge of the case against them, and without the ability to apply for pretrial release.
 This can have catastrophic impacts on a person’s life.

 This digest covers all of the core procedural rights that underpin access to justice and a fair trial.
-It sets out relevant extracts of the ICCPR, and summaries of all of the key case law interpreting those standards from the Human Rights Committee:
+It extracts the relevant parts of the European Convention of Human Rights, and summarizes all key case law from the European Court of Human Rights on the following issues:

 • the right to information about rights and charges, and access to evidence

-• the right to self-representation or legal assistance from the earliest stages of the investigation, and the right to have adequate time and facilities to prepare a defence; and the waiver of the rights to legal assistance
+• the right to self-representation or legal assistance from the earliest stages of the investigation, the right to have adequate time and facilities to prepare a defence; and the waiver of the rights to legal assistance

 • the right to legal aid